Samay Raina

 Samay Raina (born 26 October 1997) is an Indian stand-up comedian and YouTuber.
 He was the co-winner of the stand-up comedy contest Comicstaan 2 (2019).
-In 2024, he hosted the comedy talent show India's Got Latent.
+Since 2024, he has been hosting the comedy talent show, India's Got Latent.

 Early life

 Raina was born in Jammu city of the erstwhile Indian state of Jammu and Kashmir into a conservative Kashmiri Pandit family from Salia area of Seer Hamdan Anantnag.
+He grew up in Hyderabad, where he completed his schooling.
 He enrolled in a print engineering course at Vidhyarthi Griha's College of Engineering and Technology in Pune, Maharashtra, which he said was a waste of time, and started doing open mic events and eventually became a regular in the local comedy scene.

 Career

 Stand-up

 After performing at multiple open mics since 27 August 2017, Raina began opening for well-known comedians like Anirban Dasgupta and Abhishek Upmanyu in Pune.
 As he gained recognition, he moved to Mumbai to pursue a career in stand-up comedy and gave several successful shows in Mumbai and several cities across the nation.

-Comicstaan 2

-Eventually, he joined Comicstaan 2 from a suggestion from his co-winner Aakash Gupta.
-Later, he became the joint winner of Comicstaan 2 with Aakash Gupta, aired on Amazon Prime Video.
+In 2019, he participated in Comicstaan 2 due to a suggestion from comedian Aakash Gupta.
+Later, he became the joint winner of Comicstaan 2 with Gupta, aired on Amazon Prime Video.

+In 2023, Raina performed at the launch party of American DJ KSHMR's album KARAM, at antiSOCIAL in Mumbai.

+In 2025, he announced a nationwide tour across India, "Still Alive And Unfiltered", which was touted as a comeback, following the controversy surrounding his show, India's Got Latent.
+The tour commenced in Bengaluru on 15 August and ended in Delhi on 5 October.
+In 2026, he became one of the youngest Indian comedians to perform at Madison Square Garden, closing his global leg of the tour.
+On 7 March 2026, he released his debut comedy special, Still Alive, on YouTube, after almost a year of hiatus from the platform, which became the most viewed stand-up comedy special on YouTube.

+In June 2026, he announced two collaborations with Netflix India; the first being the second season of his show India's Got Latent, which would be streaming on Netflix as well as YouTube, and the second being a new stand-up special.
+In August 2026, Raina was felicitated by the Chief Minister of Maharashtra Devendra Fadnavis, for his contribution to the cyber-awareness short film Digital Arrest, and the "1930 Maharashtra Cyber Anthem", produced by the Maharashtra Cyber Cell.